lsst/verify/doc/metric-dev.rst

 Creating Metric Objects in Python
 =================================

-Within Python, metrics are represented by instances of the :class:`lsst.validate.drp.base.Metric` class.
+Within Python, metrics are represented by instances of the :class:`lsst.validate.base.Metric` class.

-A metric object is built from a YAML definition with the :meth:`lsst.validate.drp.base.Metric.fromYaml` class method.
+A metric object is built from a YAML definition with the :meth:`lsst.validate.base.Metric.fromYaml` class method.
-:meth:`~lsst.validate.drp.base.Metric.fromYaml` takes the metric name and either the path of a metric YAML file (``yamlPath`` keyword argument) or a pre-parsed YAML object (``yamlDoc`` keyword argument).
+:meth:`~lsst.validate.base.Metric.fromYaml` takes the metric name and either the path of a metric YAML file (``yamlPath`` keyword argument) or a pre-parsed YAML object (``yamlDoc`` keyword argument).

 For example: